A Thousand Years of Good Prayers (short story collection): "After a Life"

 Mr. and Mrs. Su, elderly, married first-cousins who live together in Beijing, take care of their twenty-eight-year-old daughter Beibei who has mental retardation and cerebral palsy.
 While having breakfast, they receive a call from Mrs. Fong, who suspects that her husband is having an affair; Mrs. Su assures her that Mr. Fong is having breakfast with Mr. Su and he leaves to go to the stockbrokerage.

 A year prior, Mr. Su and Mr. Fong met each other while trading.
 A month after their meeting, Mr. Fong confessed that he was seeing a woman in her forties while Mrs. Fong was in prison for money laundering.
 After Mr. Fong is comforted, he loans Mr. Su some money indefinitely for investing.

 Mrs. Fong, who was released early due to deteriorating health, calls again to tell Mrs. Su that she will hire a detective to find out if Mr. Fong is seeing another woman.
 Initially, Mrs. Su worries about Mr. Su getting caught between the crossfires of implication, but then Beibei takes her attention away from Mrs. Fong.
 As she cares for Beibei, she is struck with nostalgia.
 The Sus fell in love when they were young and had gone against everyone when they married and had Beibei.
-Ten years later, they tried to normalized their lives by having another child, Jian, who was born without complications.
+Ten years later, they tried to normalize their lives by having another child, Jian, who was born without complications.

 While working at the stockbrokerage, Mr. Su ruminates about how he tried to test fate by having Beibei.
 Jian was supposed to bring them closer, but their happiness declined even more.
 After finishing his work at the firm that day, he find a drunk Mr. Fong; Mr. Su decides to bring his woozy friend to his house.
 Meanwhile, after having given Beibei sleep medicine, Mrs. Su receives another call; Mrs. Fong tells of how Mr. Fong confessed to her and recommended that the paramour live with them as a second wife to which Mrs. Fong responded with outrage.
 After Mr. Su helps Mr. Fong fall asleep on the couch and Mrs. Su starts to ignore Mrs. Fong, the Sus head to Beibei's room to examine her and find her with a "bluish tone" suggesting that she is dead.
 Mr. Su strokes Mrs. Su's hair, and the couple remembers when they were young.